 Addressing the Challenge

-In September 2021, the ISAAC Mobile Lab team completed the first half of the data collection, taking our PRISMS spectral imaging equipment, OCT and Raman to analyse collections from China, Southeast Asia and India which are currently in the collections of the British Library, the National Archives, the Royal Geographical Society and Kew Gardens.
+In September 2021, the ISAAC Mobile Lab team completed the first half of the data collection, taking our PRISMS spectral imaging equipment, OCT, Raman and XRF to analyse collections from China, Southeast Asia and India which are currently in the collections of the British Library, the National Archives, the Royal Geographical Society and Kew Gardens.